WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/README.md

 The "Image.csv" dataset maps products to the images, where for each product there are two images.
 These images rerpesent photo of product from the different angle, so they can look very simularly.

 Finally, we join two tables by the key "product_id" forming dataset mapping image label with its category.
+The described transformations can be found in "sandbox.ipynb"

-The graphical data has to be homegeneus to be processed by ML algorithm, therefore initial images has to be checked to be the same "RGB" type and the same size.
-As we realise that all out figures has different resolution and aspect ratio, we need to fix it by resizing each image to the simular size.
-The class ImagesHandle is responsible for performing this task.
+The resolution used to pretrain resnet50 is 224x224.
+Therefore we resize our images to be the same size.
+The processing is performed in the script "clean_images_data.py"

 The initial dataset of 11121 categorised images is split into the training (10k images) and test (1121 images) datasets.
 We split the training data into the evaluation (30%) and training (70%) parts during model training.
 Each dataset split was performed randomly, so each category is well represented in test and training data.
 The prepared images are all homogenous, normalised and set to be a size of 256x256.
 The data augmentation also used adding random image rotations, and vertical and horizontal splits.